lyndon025/playtested/src/content/article/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover-first-impressions-call-of-drago
+title: Rise of Kingdoms just got a Lord of the Rings makeover | First Impressions - Call of Dragons
+game: Call of Dragons
 description: From the makers of the popular strategy game Rise of Kingdoms, comes another similar game with a new fresh coat of paint, Call of Dragons.
 featured: false
-pubDate: 2023-03-10
-tags:
-- call-of-dragons
-- ios
-- rpg
-- strategy
-- taptap
-thumb: /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-0.avif
-title: Rise of Kingdoms just got a Lord of the Rings makeover | First Impressions
-  - Call of Dragons
-game: Call of Dragons
 gallery:
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-0.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-1.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-2.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-3.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-4.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-5.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-6.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-7.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-8.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-9.avif
   - /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-10.avif
+pubDate: 2023-03-10
+tags:
+  - call-of-dragons
+  - ios
+  - rpg
+  - strategy
+  - taptap
+thumb: /images/reviews/legacy/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-0.avif
 ---

 From the makers of the popular strategy game Rise of Kingdoms, comes another similar game with a new fresh coat of paint, Call of Dragons.

 Featuring Orcs, Humans, Elves — Rise of Kingdoms just got a Lord of the Rings makeover.
 These three races have been at war for the longest time, until the arrival of a universal threat.
 The invasion of the Darklings.